MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 |password|If NULL, user is prompted to enter password|

-If you do not specify a username and password as arguments to the login function, you'll be prompted for your AD or [local R Server](configure-authentication.md#local) username and password.
+If you do not specify a username and password as arguments to the login function, you are prompted for your AD or [local R Server](configure-authentication.md#local) username and password.

 ### Cloud authentication